 We are dependent upon the delivery by suppliers of materials and the assembly by subcontractors of major components and subsystems used in our products in a timely and satisfactory manner and in full compliance with applicable terms and conditions.
 Some products require relatively scarce raw materials.
 We are generally subject to specific procurement requirements, which may, in effect, limit the suppliers and subcontractors we may utilize.
 In some instances, we are dependent on sole-source suppliers.
 If any of these suppliers or subcontractors fails to meet our needs, we may not have readily available alternatives.
 In addition, some of our suppliers or subcontractors may be impacted by the recent global financial crisis, which could impair their ability to meet their obligations to us.
-If we experience a material supplier or subcontractor problem, our ability to satisfactorily and timely complete our clinical trial providers and if applicable, the U.S. Government.
+If we experience a material supplier or subcontractor problem, our ability to satisfactorily and timely complete our clinical trial or delivery obligations could be negatively impacted which could result in reduced sales, termination of contracts and damage to our reputation and relationships with clinical trial providers and if applicable, the U.S. Government.
 We could also incur additional costs in addressing such a problem.
 Any of these events could have a negative impact on our results of operations and financial condition.